lukaszwilisowski/domain-repository/DISCUSSION.md

 ### 7. _Why object Id should be of type string?_

-Because string type can be safely mapped from **any** type of database:
+Because string id can be safely mapped from **any** database id:

 - [string id] <- [MongoDb ObjectId]
-- [string id] <- [numeric SQL id]
+- [string id] <- [SQL int id]

-Also, IDs are usually read, assigned or compared, but not semantically processed.
+Also, identifies are usually read, assigned or compared, but not semantically processed.
 So in most circumstances there is no need to use different type than string.
-If there is, you can still use our repository, but you will not be able to switch it to different database as easily.
+If there is, you can still use our repository, but as a consequence, you will not be able to switch to different database so easily.

 ### 8. _Why should I care for optional and readonly properties?_